-5. Year Ended March 2023 Segment Information

-(Profit for the year, as used hereinafter, refers to "Profit for the year attributable to owners of the Parent".
-For details about products, services and operating results of each segment, please refer to Note 6 to the consolidated financial statements.)
+5. Year Ended March 2024 Segment InformationThe breakdown of "Profit for the year attributable to owners of the Parent" by segment was as follows.
+For details about products, services and operating results of each segment, please refer to Note 6 to the consolidated financial statements.